-Suspensions - the Head teacher or Assistant Headteachers (in the Headteacher's absence will consult with the HT) may exclude a pupil from school in very exceptional circumstances.
-Fixed term exclusion is used for very serious incidents or where previous consequences have failed to bring about an appropriate change in behaviour.
-When considering the period of a fixed term exclusion, the Head teacher will take into account a variety of factors in determining the number of school days a pupil is to be excluded.
+Suspensions - the Head teacher or Assistant Headteachers (in the Headteacher's absence will consult with the HT) may suspend a pupil from school in very exceptional circumstances.
+Suspensons are used for very serious incidents or where previous consequences have failed to bring about an appropriate change in behaviour.
+When considering the period of a suspension, the Head teacher will take into account a variety of factors in determining the number of school days a pupil is to be excluded.
 This will include: